MaximTrofimov/STM32-RC-Car/README.md

 ## Overview
 - Designed two custom PCBs (remote and car) for a wirelessly-controlled RC car
 - Implemented wireless communication between two STM32 microcontrollers using embedded firmware (HAL library)
-- Developed manual and autonomous modes, including obstacle avoidance using an HC-SR04 ultrasonic sensor
+- Developed manual and autonomous modes

 ## Hardware
 - STM32F446RE (x2 — one in car, one in remote)